hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

-# The Semantic Stack & Deterministic First-Hop (DFH)
+# The Semantic Stack & Deterministic First-Hop & mirrors (DFH)
 _A proposed external semantic layer + the most powerful SEO primitive the web has ever had._

 Status: Public Concept